-- Grape growers and PCAs use the Gubler-Thomas Powdery Mildew Index (PMI) for making decisions about powdery mildew management.
+The overwhelming majority (75 percent) of grape growers and pest control advisers (PCAs) surveyed by the University of California use the Gubler-Thomas Powdery Mildew Index (PMI) for making decisions about powdery mildew management.

 Top grape growers, PCAs